Zeref101/Linux/Command-Line/Change-Directory/README.md

 * ~ (home directory).
 This directory defaults to your “home directory”.
 Such as /home/pete.
 * '-' (previous directory).
 This will take you to the previous directory you were just at.

+### Running the "cd" command without any flags in the terminal takes you to the home directory of the current user.